entando/entando-pwa/README.md

 # entando-pwa
-The Entando PWA skeleton and a pre-configured instance to deliver content to the PWA
+The Entando PWA shell (under pwa-shell) and a pre-configured instance to deliver content to the PWA.